What is the Fruit of the Spirit?

 Even so faith, if it hath not works, is dead, being alone.
 Yea, a man may say, Thou hast faith, and I have works: shew me thy faith without thy works, and I will shew thee my faith by my works.
 James 2:17-18

-Please understand that works does not save you.
+Please understand that works, alone, do not save you.
 Accepting Jesus Christ as your Savior by grace through faith is what saves you.
 But once you’re saved, that Holy Spirit starts working in you to produce the Fruit of the Spirit.
 Show that fruit, every day, as often as you can.
 That is how you demonstrate your faith.

 Walking in the Power of the Holy Spirit